 The way we interact with crime data — and honestly, with all monitoring data — is about to fundamentally change.
 Not because the models get smarter, but because someone finally makes the output worth reading.

-That’s what the Roaster proved to me.
+That is what the risk-note workflow showed me.
 The detection was always possible.
 The rules work.
 The scoring works.
 The thing that was missing — the thing that makes a human actually stop and pay attention — is voice.

 And once you see that, you start seeing it everywhere.
 Security alerts nobody reads.
 Fraud flags that get auto-dismissed.
 Monitoring dashboards that exist to satisfy auditors, not to actually inform anyone.
 The problem is always the same: the output doesn’t respect the human’s attention.